Milwaukee Jewish Federation >> Economic Forum 2022

 David Lubar is President and CEO of Lubar & Co., a Milwaukee-based private investment firm that invests in middle market operating companies with a focus on long term growth.
 He is a board director of many philanthropic and private organizations.

-Milwaukee Jewish Federation’s Economic Forum is a premiere networking event with top Milwaukee business leaders convened in support of the Jewish community while exploring relevant issues of importance to the economic success of our city and region.
-It is an effort to support our business community and to help Milwaukee thrive.
-For seven consecutive years the Economic Forum has drawn a sell out crowd of 650 guests and over 50 corporate sponsors.
+The capstone of our Corporate Partnership Program is the Economic Forum, a premiere networking event with top Milwaukee business leaders convened in support of the Jewish community while exploring relevant issues of importance to the economic success of our city and region.
+The Forum is keynoted by a world-class expert followed by a panel of area experts analyzing economic issues through a local lens.
 The Milwaukee Business Journal notes that “The Forum always draws a VIP crowd” and attracts the “who’s who of the local business community.”

-The Milwaukee Jewish Federation strives to preserve and strengthen the quality of Jewish life in greater Milwaukee, in Wisconsin, in Israel and around the world through philanthropic, volunteer and professional leadership.
-We care for our most vulnerable, build and strengthen Jewish identity and education, invest in our partner agencies as well as our own programs and services to help improve the greater Milwaukee community and beyond.
+As community leaders the Milwaukee Jewish Federation (MJF) focuses on the success and vibrancy of not only our local Jewish organizations, but all institutions in our great city of Milwaukee.
+MJF works to improve the city and the world every day by enriching the community in which we live and by providing services to those in need regardless of religious affiliation.
+We strive to preserve and strengthen the quality of life in greater Milwaukee, in Wisconsin, in Israel and around the world through philanthropic, volunteer and professional leadership.
+We care for our most vulnerable, stand up for diversity and inclusion, address urgent needs, invest in our partner agencies as well as our own programs and services.
+We also specialize in creative solutions to seemingly intractable problems.

 We are part of a national movement that has an impact in 70 countries.
 Collectively, Jewish federations from across North America are among the top 10 charities in the world.

 Let’s customize a corporate partnership that fits you and your business!
 Sarah Hendrix, Associate Director of Affinity Groups & Corporate Sponsorship